 Deena enjoys spending as much time as possible with her husband Robert and their four children.
 She thrives on daily walks, culinary adventures, and good books.

-Ruthie Braffman Shulman is a Program Officer at Micah Philanthropies where she focuses on developing and supporting women in Torah Leadership positions in Orthodox synagogues and the greater Modern Orthodox community.
+Ruthie Braffman Shulman is the Director of Torah Leadership Placement & Support at Micah Philanthropies where she focuses on developing and supporting women in Torah Leadership positions in Orthodox synagogues and the greater Modern Orthodox community.
 Ruthie has been passionate about the importance of women’s roles in Torah Leadership positions since her days as a Congregational Intern at the Hebrew Institute of White Plains while studying Talmud and Halacha in Yeshiva University’s Graduate Program for Advanced Talmudic Studies for Women (GPATS).
 Drawing on her wide range of professional experiences and excited about the historic opportunity to strengthen communities’ commitment to Ahavas Hashem and Talmud Torah, Ruthie has a forward-looking approach to problem solving and supports both women and Synagogues in developing pathways to successful community engagement.

 Ruthie spent more than a decade working in Torah Leadership positions across a range of demographics and communities, including serving as an OU-JLIC campus educator at the University of Pennsylvania, founder of the OU-JLIC program at Drexel University, Director of Education at Manhattan Jewish Experience (MJE), Director of Education and Engagement at United Orthodox Synagogues of Houston and she is currently the Yoetzet Halacha and Community Scholar at Young Israel of West Hartford Connecticut.